 When the inspection involves a co-located licensee biennial exercise, an additional 16 hours for an EP Specialist is estimated to be necessary, regardless of the number of reactor units at a site.

-5
+71114.01-05 REFERENCES

+Inspection Procedure 71152, “Identification and Resolution of Problems.”

+Inspection Procedure 71151, “Performance Indicator Verification.”

+Information Notice 85–80, “Timely Declaration of an Emergency Class, Implementation of an Emergency Plan, and Emergency Notifications,”

+EPPOS-2, “Emergency Preparedness Position (EPPOS) on Timeliness of Classification of Emergency Conditions”

+NEI-99-02, “Regulatory Assessment Performance Indicator Guideline”

 71114.01-06 PROCEDURE COMPLETION

 This procedure is considered complete when all the inspection requirements listed in the procedure have been satisfied.
-For the purpose of reporting completion in the Reactor Program System (RPS), the sample size is defined as .
-A sample size of will be reported in RPS when the procedure is completed in its entirety.
+For the purpose of reporting completion in the Reactor Program System (RPS), the sample size is defined as one.
+A sample size of one will be reported in RPS when the procedure is completed in its entirety.
+Regions should use note 5 in RPS, “not applicable – completion not required during this inspection cycle” when Hostile Action Based evaluated exercise demonstration, IP 71114.07 “Exercise Evaluation - Hostile Action (HA) Event,” is performed in lieu of IP 71111.01.

 END